Arms industry: World's largest arms exporters

+While Russian, Chinese and German arms exports fell from 2015-2019, US and French arms exports rose.
+The top 25 arms exporters accounted for 98 per cent of the world’s arms exports in 2020–24.
+States in North America and Europe together accounted for 87 per cent of all arms exports in the period.
+The five largest exporters in Western Europe supplied around one quarter of total global arms exports in 2020–24.

-World's largest postwar arms exporter
+World's largest arms exporters since 1950

 SIPRI uses the "trend-indicator values" (TIV).
 These are based on the known unit production costs of weapons and represent the transfer of military resources rather than the financial value of the transfer.